 As a tool for building upon an established wonderment and appreciation for the extreme dark of classic black metal Analog Black Terror was an inspirational item, a muse for taking a closer look at the evolving symbolism and artistic values applied to the black metal demo.
 The arc of quality that I see ever-rising begins to distinguish away from death metal aesthetics completely by 1992, within the scope of this book, and peaks fucking brutally in 1994.
 Some of this eras imagery is included for iconography, such as Blessed in Sin‘s tribute to Euronymous, and Deathspell Omega‘s ‘Disciples of the Ultimate Void’ while others plant the seeds of black metals darkest corners of Satanism, sexuality, heathenry, mass murder, esotericism, and a very pronounced focus on morbidity in the first half of the 90’s.
 The only section I wasn’t inspired by was the 1998-2000 era.
 Nothing’s shocking at this point as the subject matter and art begins to lean towards war and total human annihilation while avoiding most any controversial or raw political symbolism.
 The selection becomes a matter of taste at some point and I found these all well-chosen, though beyond page 241 or so much of the demos were new to me, excepting Katharsis.

 The book itself is a fine product that I’d recommend.
 Although I did have a two minor qualms with the user experience: Band names are small for the font used when identifying demos on each page, this was initially hard to read until I’d attuned the Bathory font part of my brain.
-Additionally, the Index lists the bands included, name of release, and year of release but doesn’t include the page number where they are located; I know it is chronological but this doesn’t make quickly spotting a Dornenreich demo any faster.
-Not a necessary thing but it would provide ease of reference if other editions or iterations are issued.
+Additionally, the Index lists the bands included, name of release, and year of release but I’d had trouble finding the page number where they are located at first; User error more than anything else.
 As a ‘coffee table’ book it is a striking and hypnotizing piece that compels the eye to the iris of the title without a too-clear sense of what Analogue Black Terror is.
 If you aren’t familiar with the demos depicted in this book that’d be the best reason to buy it because exploring these well-curated and reasonably inclusive demos gives a sharp set of examples for the dire extremes pushed as black metal inspired further cult in its first couple of decades.
 For the initiated it will prove a worthwhile document of inspiration.

 High recommendation.
 4.25/5.0